General Coronavirus guidance for staff

 b.
 Taking Emergency Leave - the University has agreed to exceptionally allow your Head of Department / line manager to grant Emergency (additional) Paid Leave to our employed staff on an initial basis.
 This would be subject to you making alternative caring arrangements at the earliest opportunity if these become available, utilising any annual leave already booked over the School holidays, sharing caring responsibilities with your partner (if applicable) and undertaking as much work as possible, around your caring responsibilities.

 Emergency Paid Leave will be paid to staff in this situation until the end of the School current term and will be reviewed on an ongoing basis.
-It will be reviewed no later than 3rd April 2020 to determine if these arrangements continue or other leave would need to be taken.
+Emergency Paid Leave has been extended until 30 April and will be reviewed again thereafter to determine if these arrangements continue or other leave would need to be taken.
 The University recognises that normal school holiday arrangements may also be disrupted.

 Travel and visas